ceticamarco/zephyrus/README.md

 I've built this service out of frustration with existing weather platforms cluttered with ads, paywalls, clickbait contents and unnecessary features.
-Zephyrus only gets you the essential information about the meteorological conditions of a given location without any additional nonsense.
+Zephyrus only gets you the essential information about the weather conditions of a given location without any additional nonsense.

 This service communicates through a JSON API, making it suitable for use in any kind of project or device.
 I already use it on my phone,